qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

 undo/redo.
 When changes are commited, all changes from the editing buffer are saved to data provider.

 The methods are similar to the ones we have seen in the provider, but they are called on the :class:`QgsVectorLayer <qgis.core.QgsVectorLayer>` object instead.

 For these methods to work, the layer must be in editing mode.
-To start the editing mode, use the :func:`startEditing() <qgis.core.QgsVectorLayer.startEditing>` method.
+To start the editing mode, use the :meth:`startEditing() <qgis.core.QgsVectorLayer.startEditing>` method.
-To stop editing, use the :func:`commitChanges() <qgis.core.QgsVectorLayer.commitChanges>` or :func:`rollBack() <qgis.core.QgsVectorLayer.rollBack>` methods.
+To stop editing, use the :meth:`commitChanges() <qgis.core.QgsVectorLayer.commitChanges>` or :meth:`rollBack() <qgis.core.QgsVectorLayer.rollBack>` methods.
 The first one will commit all your changes to the data source, while the second one will discard them and will not modify the data source at all.

-To find out whether a layer is in editing mode, use the :func:`isEditable() <qgis.core.QgsVectorLayer.isEditable>` method.
+To find out whether a layer is in editing mode, use the :meth:`isEditable() <qgis.core.QgsVectorLayer.isEditable>` method.

 Here you have some examples that demonstrate how to use these editing methods.